jsfnovot/jsfnovot/README.md

 - 👋 Hello, I’m Josef
-- 👓 I'm working as Production Manager in Automotive but looking to change my career
+- 👓 I'm working as Quality Manager
-- 🌱 I’m currently studying Linux @ Engeto Academy, already got basics of Python thanks to Engeto
+- 🌱 I studied basics of Linux server administration & Python coding at ENGETO.cz
-- 👀 I’m interested in learning server administration and data analysis
+- 👀 I’m mostly interested in data analysis
 - 📫 You can reach me on josef.novotnyy(at)gmail.com or www.linkedin.com/in/jsfnovot